brianclements03/Individual_Project/Readme.md

 - Aggregate different lease/company names where they area obscured by sub-companies
 - Continue attempts to include production information in the permits dataframe
 - Pull in geographical data (lat/long) to be able to map the wells
+- Different models, time series or regression (Also: Do splitting based on the the modelling done--time series or regression)